 Since January 1, 2013, we manage, operate and provide our products and services in four business segments: Market Services, Listing Services, Information Services and Technology Solutions.
+Prior to January 1, 2013, we managed, operated and provided our products and services in three business segments: Market Services, Issuer Services and Market Technology.
 All prior period segment disclosures have been recast to reflect our change in reportable segments.
 Certain other prior year amounts have been reclassified to conform to the current year presentation.

-Of our total 2013 revenues less transaction rebates, brokerage, clearance and exchange fees of \$1,895 million, 41.0% was from our Market Services segment, 12.0% was from our Listing Services segment, 23.3% was from our Information Services segment and 23.7% was from our Technology Solutions segment.
-Of our total 2012 revenues less transaction rebates, brokerage, clearance and exchange fees of \$1,674 million, 45.4% was from our Market Services segment, 13.4% was from our Listing Services segment, 24.2% was from our Information Services segment and 17.0% was from our Technology Solutions segment.
-Of our total 2011 revenues less transaction rebates, brokerage, clearance and exchange fees of \$1,690 million, 47.6% was from our Market Services segment, 14.0% was from our Listing Services segment, 23.1% was from our Information Services segment and 15.3% was from our Technology Solutions segment.
+Of our 2014 total revenues less transaction-based expenses of \$2,067 million, 39.4% was from our Market Services segment, 11.5% was from our Listing Services segment, 22.9% was from our Information Services segment and 26.2% was from our Technology Solutions segment.
+Of our 2013 total revenues less transaction-based expenses of \$1,895 million, 41.0% was from our Market Services segment, 12.0% was from our Listing Services segment, 23.0% was from our Information Services segment, 13.4% was from our Listing Services segment, 23.9% was from our Information Services segment, 13.4% was from our Listing Services segment, 23.9% was from our Information Services segment, 13.4% was from our Listing Services segment, 23.9% was from our Information Services segment and 17.3% was from our Technology Solutions segment.